proofgov/api/README.md

 2. /forms/LPN-new-application/sessions/:session-id/answers  (POST here as new data is submitted)
 3. /forms/LPN-new-application/sessions/:session-id/files    (POST here when files are uploaded; direct posts from the client box to be supported in a future release)
 4. /forms/LPN-new-application/sessions/:session-id/metadata (POST here if new client browser metadata is collected over session life)
-5. /forms/LPN-new-application/sessions/:session-id/status   (PUT here when completed)
+5. /forms/LPN-new-application/sessions/:session-id/status   (PUT here to signal user's submission)

 ## Example work-flow